What is employee engagement?

 - Willingness to perform discretionary efforts at work.

 Focus groups bring employees together to discuss specific topics.
 They provide in-depth, real-time feedback.

 Informal feedback from regular meetings between managers and employees provides insights into employee engagement and satisfaction.

 The following questions can be helpful in assessing employee engagement:

 - Do clusters of people eat lunch together?

 - Are there group outings?

-- Can employees come together for a community service project or a charity?
+- Can employees come together for community service projects and charity events?